zdravkov/kendo-docs/api/wrappers/jsp/chart/yaxisitem-crosshair.md

 ### width `float`

-The width of the crosshair.
+The width of the crosshair in pixels.

 #### Example
     <kendo:chart-yAxisItem-crosshair width="width">